argmaxml/recsplain/docs/source/how-it-works.rst

 How it works
 ========================

-Using the recsplain system is straightforward and does not require you to know any machine learning or advanced math.
+Using the Recsplain system is straightforward and does not require you to know any machine learning or advanced math.

-Rather, you just need to install the recsplain Python package into your project, configure the system, and index your items.
+Rather, you just need to install the Recsplain Python package into your project, configure the system, and index your items.

 After setup, you can search by item or user to recommend items based on the similarity of your indexed items to the search item or user.

 .. note::
-   You can use recsplain as a webserver or with Python bindings to call the methods in your code.
+   You can use Recsplain as a webserver or with Python bindings to call the methods in your code.

 When searching by item, the system creates a numerical vector representing the search item based on the search item features.